TYPE DESIGN INFORMATION PAGE last updated on Fri Dec 19 22:29:36 EST 2014

 Born in Utrecht in 1921, Chris Brand lived in Breda, and died in 1998.
 He studied calligraphy in 1940, and worked in Brussels from 1948-1953.
 He taught design at various academies until 1986.
-Known for book cover jackets, Brand created the clean serif face Albertina in 1964-1965 (Monotype).
-This face was first used for a retrospecive on Stanley Morison's work exhibited at the Albertina Library in Brussels in 1966.
+Known for book cover jackets, Brand created the clean serif typeface Albertina in 1964-1965 (Monotype).
+This typeface was first used for a retrospecive on Stanley Morison's work exhibited at the Albertina Library in Brussels in 1966.
 Dean Allen [Textism]: Working designers should have at least one text family to focus on; to test its idiosyncrasies and stretch its limits, to see how it responds to the unpredictable demands of day-to-day work.
 Albertina is the family with which I do the most tinkering.
 It's remarkably flexible, offering a full complement of text and titling figures, roman and italic small caps, as well as supplemental Greek and Cyrillic fonts.
 It has the sort of strength, or presence on the page absent from most digital type, owing to sturdy construction, and it lacks fussiness.

 Christina Maria Bee